Cost-sensitive Boosting Pruning Trees for depression detection on Twitter: Conclusion

 \section{Conclusion}

+In this paper, we have made an attempt to automatically identify potential Twitter depressed users.
+As we have known, most of the established works mainly focused on exploring new features of depression behaviours whilst ignoring the fitness of the classification models.
+Considering the complexity of Twitter data, in order to improve the robustness of the decision tree based estimator, we proposed a novel resampling weighted pruning algorithm which dynamically determines optimal depths/layers and leaves of a tree model.
+Taking into account the "hardness" of different misclassified samples, we also proposed a cost-sensitive boosting structure to hierarchically update the instances' weights in the pruned trees.
+We combined the proposed pruning process with the novel cost-sensitive boosting structure within an ensemble framework, namely Cost-sensitive Boosting Pruning Trees (CBPT) to classify control and depressed users.

-In this paper, we have made an attempt to automatically identify potential online depression users.
-We presented an cost-sensitive boosting pruning trees (CBPT) algorithm to classify non-depressed and depression users.
-CBPT outperformed the other depression detection frameworks in two Twitter datasets.
-In the meantime, we verified the convergence of our algorithm CBPT through comprehensive experiments.
-Moreover, we utilised three UCI datasets to evaluate the classification ability of our method quatatively, which shows our method outperforms the other SOTA boosting algorithm.
-We then analysed the feature importance of the CBPT and explored the relationship between significant factors and the model's prediction.
-Finally, we discussed correctly classified and misclassified cases which are helpful for other researchers to understand the mechanism of our proposed system.
-In the future, we expect to explore the semantic information of users' posts by using the proposed algorithm and other techniques and attempt to mine information from other source social networks, e.g. Facebook, Instagram, and Tumblr.
+CBPT outperformed the other depression detection frameworks in the two Twitter datasets.
+In the meantime, we conducted the convergence analysis of our proposed CBPT through comprehensive experiments.
+Moreover, we utilised three UCI datasets to evaluate the classification ability of our method quantitatively, which shows our method performs better than the other SOTA boosting algorithm.
+We then integrated CBPT with TreeSHAP in order to explain the predicted depression risks of Twitter users by investigating the contribution of each feature to the prediction.
+We used three different types of figures, i.e. additive force plot, summary and dependence plots, to explain the contributions of individual features to the predicted depression risks.

+Taking a close look at the above experimental results, we found that the features extracted from the tweet content were really important for depression prediction.
+Features including LDA topics, negative/positive words and emojis play a key role in online depression risk detection.
+In the future, we will develop a robust topic model methodology to summarise posting text content of depressed users with clearly explainable topics.
+We will also attempt to mine similar information over other social networks, e.g. Facebook, Instagram, and Tumblr, for sentiment analysis.